Adapting MLLMs for Nuanced Video Retrieval: Conclusion and Discussion

-We prompt the Qwen3-1.7B LLM model to generate temporally antonymous sentences for Ego4D captions.
+\asubsection{Generating (temporal) antonym sentence} We prompt the Qwen3-1.7B LLM model to generate temporally antonymous sentences for Ego4D captions.
 We use some in-context samples to guide the model.
 The exact prompt with few in-context samples is provided below.
 Based on our initial filtering of chiral verbs, we use this stage to get antonyms for 425K sentences.

 An alternative to using an LLM for this stage is to simply detect and replace the chiral verb phrase.
 But we observe that in a lot of cases the antonym involves more than just replacing a chiral verb, \eg, ``pushing something from left to right'' should become ``pushing something from right to left''.
 Using an LLM instead of hard-coded rules ensures against errors in such cases.